HalidMahama/PLANES/README.md

 # PLANEs
-Plexe Sumo simulation of platoon vehicles with platoon member transfer capabilities on ring road network framework To run this simulation you will need to have SUMO 0.32 which can be obtained via Micheal Segata's github repository.
+Plexe Sumo simulation of platoon vehicles on ring road network framework.
+To run this simulation you will need to have SUMO 0.32 which can be obtained via Michele Segata's github repository.
 The following link should take you straight to the repository.

 https://github.com/michele-segata/plexe-sumo